-Limitations in the state youth tobacco access laws A 2005 amendment to the State's youth access statute effectively removed license suspension and revocation as a sanction for repeat violations of the statute.
+c.
+Limitations in the state youth tobacco access laws

+A 2005 amendment to the State's youth access statute effectively removed license suspension and revocation as a sanction for repeat violations of the statute.
 Community-based advocacy to strengthen the statute has not been successful.
-Therefore, again in FFY 2017, efforts by community prevention coalitions and other community-based organizations to adopt local retail tobacco vendor registration with local enforcement of these ordinances that mirror State statute will be the focus of efforts to prevent underage retail access to tobacco products.
-Limited public support for enforcement of youth tobacco access laws Limitations on completeness/accuracy of list of tobacco outlets Achieving grated than 90% accuracy for the State tobacco retail license list continues to be a labor-intensive project for BHDDH as this license list is maintained by the RI Division of Taxation and is not completely current.
-BHDDH will continue to work with staff at Taxation to improve the accuracy of the list, will continue to utilize the information obtained from FDA-sponsored inspections to update the master file at BHDDH, and will continue to work with the municipalities having local registration to reconcile list discrepancies.
-Limited expertise in survey methodology Laws/regulations limiting the use of minors in tobacco inspections
+Therefore, again in FFY 2019, efforts by community prevention coalitions and other community-based organizations to adopt local retail tobacco vendor registration with local enforcement of these ordinances that mirror State statute will be the focus of efforts to prevent underage retail access to tobacco products.

-Difficulties recruiting youth inspectors

-Issues regarding the balance of inspections conducted by youth inspectors age 15 and under Issues regarding the balance of inspections conducted by one gender of youth nspectors Geographic, demographic, and logistical considerations in conducting inspections Cultural factors (e.g., language barriers, young people purchasing for their elders) Issues regarding sources of tobacco under tribal jurisdiction \boxtimes Other challenges (Please list.)
+] d .
+Limited public support for enforcement of youth tobacco access laws e.
+Limitations on completeness/accuracy of list of tobacco outlets f.
+Limited expertise in survey methodology g.
+Laws/regulations limiting the use of minors in tobacco inspections h.
+Difficulties recruiting youth inspectors i.
+Issues regarding the balance of inspections conducted by youth inspectors age 15 and under j.
+Issues regarding the balance of inspections conducted by one gender of youth inspectors k.
+Geographic, demographic, and logistical considerations in conducting inspections l.
+Cultural factors (e.g., language barriers, young people purchasing for their elders) m.
+Issues regarding sources of tobacco under tribal jurisdiction n.
+Other challenges (Please list.)